Josephine Flood: Awards and prizes

 In 1991, Flood was elected a Fellow of the Australian Academy of the Humanities (FAHA).
 Flood received the Centenary Medal in 2001 For service to Australian society and the humanities in prehistory and archaeology.
 Her most recent book, The Original Australians was a finalist in the Prime Minister's Prize for Australian History in 2007.

-Flood Bird was made a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of her "significant service to archaeology, and to the study of Indigenous culture".
+Flood was made a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of her "significant service to archaeology, and to the study of Indigenous culture".

 Other interests and retirement

 Flood is also a mountaineer.
 She was possibly the only female member of the roof climbing group at Cambridge University, who practised and honed their rock and mountain climbing skills by scaling the university's stone buildings.
-In 1961, she led the Women's Kulu Expedition and the following year she joined the Women's Jagdula Expedition to Lha Shamma in Nepal.
-On these two expeditions she climbed six previously unclimbed peaks of over 20,000 feet and wrote a book telling the story of the ascents and overland drive to India entitled 'Four Miles High.'
+In 1961, she led the Women's Kulu Expedition and the following year she joined the Women's Jagdula Expedition to Lha Shamma in the Dolpo area of Nepal with Dorothea Gravina and Denise Evans (the wife of the Everest mountaineer Charles Evans).
+On these two expeditions she climbed six previously unclimbed peaks of over 20,000 feet and wrote a book telling the story of the ascents and overland drive to India entitled 'Four Miles High'.

 She retired early to devote time to research, writing and travel.
 Between 1981 and 1992 she led seven expeditions (funded by Earthwatch) to excavate sites and record rock art in Cape York and the Victoria River region of the Northern Territory.
 In retirement she has also provided support and field data for archaeological projects in the Australian Alps, rock art in the Northern Territory at sites of the 'Land of the Lightning Brothers', and dating of the extinction of Australian megafauna.
 In 2015 Flood was elected a Member of the Emeritus Faculty of ANU.